indexmod/indexmod-old/home-concept.md

 HC also adore the vintage style.
 For HC, this is the period in history when comfort and design were synonymous.
 This is the style that HC feel, we understand and that is why we manage to collect a wide range of furniture, lamps, decor items, dining utensils, bed linen and just various useful things that can functionally fill your entire house: from the hallway to the bedroom through the dining room, nursery or office.

 Of course, the British accent is present in HC collection strongly enough, HC will not deny, it is Englo-maniac, but in HC stores now you will also find models with French tenderness and Belgian tranquility.
-All that remains unchanged is a craving for comfort and quality, in which we probably coincide.
+All that remains unchanged is a craving for comfort and quality, in which HC probably coincide.

 ## See also